 - Are the policy proceeds payable to the estate or to a Discretionary Trust or third party?

 - If the proceeds are due to the estate, what is the total amount payable?

-- Do you know of or can you provide the relevant chargeable events gains certificates for the period from the preceding 6 April to the date of death and for the prior tax year?
+- Can you provide the relevant chargeable events gains certificates for the period from the preceding 6 April to the date of death and for the prior tax year?

-Kings Court Trust is an award-winning probate and estate administration provider who can take care of the complicated practicalities after death.
+Kings Court Trust is an award-winning probate and estate administration provider who can take care of the practicalities after death, taking the stress and liability off your hands.
 If you have any questions about probate or estate administration, call our experienced Client Services Team on 0300 303 9000.